redhat-openstack/website/source/newsletter/2020/january.html.md

 Reach out to Rain Leander on IRC (leanderthal) or email (rain@redhat.com) for more information.

 ## <a name="rdo"></a>RDO Changes
+### What a Fabulous Test Day!
-### [RDO test day was 19 and 20 December 2019](http://rdoproject.org/testday/ussuri/milestone1/) and it went great!
+[RDO test day was 19 and 20 December 2019](http://rdoproject.org/testday/ussuri/milestone1/) and it went great!
 While we didn't open any tickets, we had 26 participants and 869 messages.
 The next RDO test day is for Milestone three on 16-17 April 2020.

 ## <a name="community"></a>Community News
 ### Community Meetings